MohamedAbdelhalem/dbatools/Features_and_Administration/OLTP/Non-Clustered_Bad_Performance.md

 - **Monitor Index Statistics**: Regularly check the performance statistics of your indexes using DMVs like `sys.dm_db_xtp_index_stats` and `sys.dm_db_xtp_hash_index_stats`.

 - **Optimize Index Design**: Ensure that your indexes are designed to match your query patterns.
-Consider adding covering indexes or adjusting existing indexes to better support your workload²(https://techcommunity.microsoft.com/blog/sqlserver/in-memory-oltp-indexes---part-2-performance-troubleshooting-guide-/385725).
+Consider adding covering indexes or adjusting existing indexes to better support your workload.

 - **Manage Memory**: Monitor memory usage and ensure that your system has enough memory to support your memory-optimized tables and indexes.